 The Message is very different from other Bibles.
 Please see The Message – Verse Comparisons for a look at how it compares to the KJV, NASB, and ESV.
-Differences are to be expected because it was written with different goals in mind.
-The Message grew out of Eugene Peterson’s desire to make the Bible more approachable for new readers of the Bible and rekindle the passion of veteran readers.
-Unfortunately, it contains some serious changes that make it difficult to see some of the truth contained in God’s word.
-I do not think it should be used from the pulpit or as the only source by anyone with a sincere desire to give God’s word the hearing it deserves.
-If you do choose to use it, please use it alongside of a more accurate translation.
+Differences exist because it was written using a different approach and with different goals in mind.
+The Message grew out of the author’s (Eugene Peterson) desire to make the Bible more approachable for new readers of the Bible and to rekindle the passion of veteran readers.

-Chapter 3 Ministries – Analysis Of The Message Bible: Justification and Sanctification
+Analysis Of The Message Bible: Justification and Sanctification, Chapter 3 Ministries

-How did you do?
-What did you think of the quiz?
+What did you think of the journey?
 Please share below.

-Thank you for taking this quiz.
-I hope you found it illuminating and that it will serve as a springboard to further study.
+Thank you for taking this Interactive Journey Through the History of the English Bible.
+I hope you found it illuminating and that it will serve as a springboard to further investigation into this and other topics of church history.
 Remember the sacrifices that were made and the work that was done to bring the precious gift of God’s word to English speaking people.
-Enjoy and read the Great Book often.
+Cherish and read the Great Book often.
 It is too precious and too important to leave on the table or shelf… or in an unopened app.
-I thank God that through his word we can hear the gospel and come to the knowledge of him in Christ!
+I thank God that through His word we can hear the gospel and come to the knowledge of Him in Christ Jesus!
 To God be the glory!
 Amen!

 As promised, here is the information about free Bible software.
-This software offers a lot of free resources and has some excellent features.
-The software is E-sword and can be found at e-sword.net.
-Once you download and install the program you’ll have access to a download area that will allow you to add on references.
+It is called e-sword.
+The e-sword software offers a lot of free resources and has some excellent features.
+The software can be found at e-sword.net.
+Once you download and install the program you’ll have access to a download area that will allow you to add on Bibles and references.
 It comes with the 1769 King James Version.
 Additional free Bibles include the 1611 King James Version, the Bishops’ Bible, the Geneva Bible, and the English Standard Version.
 There are also free commentaries and dictionaries and other study tools.
 Additional resources are available for purchase.
-The program is not difficult to use and offers a very useful interface for Bible study.
+The program is not difficult to use and offers a useful interface for Bible study.
 I have used it for many years.